20 Quick and Easy Team Building Activities Your Employees Will Love (+How to Play)

 Team building activities have now become an essential part of company culture.
 In today's world, if a business needs to thrive, then the first and foremost requirement is having a culture of teamwork within the organization.
 When all the employees come together and work in sync, we can say that the business is moving in the right direction.

 That is why many organizations are now taking every possible measure that brings team together, and team building activities play a huge role in that process.
 There are various team-building games like egg drop, office trivia, escape room, etc., that you can organize to bring your teams closer.
 At the same time, such games can be played with smaller teams.

 Hence, to help you strengthen your teams by boosting their trust and confidence in each other, I have listed down the 20 best team-building activities.
 Further, these activities will also teach skills that your employees can use in their professional and personal lives.

 20 Best Team Building Activities For Work That Drive Unity

 TOOLS: Pen, paper, and pictures.
 (To save paper, the person describing can have the picture on their phone)

 TIME: 10-15 minutes

-For example- The picture shows “dog eating ice cream."
-The person with the picture has to help her partner draw the picture without actually saying “dog eating ice cream."
+For example, The picture shows a "dog eating ice cream."
+The person with the picture has to help her partner draw the picture without saying, "dog eating ice cream."

 RESULT: It helps build leadership skills in the person who is directing the person with the pen and paper to draw the picture.
 The way she gives direction will result in how well the “artist” understands and draws the picture perfectly.
 It also depends on the communication between the team members and how clearly do they understand and interpret each other.

-OBJECTIVE: The objective is to help people working in groups acquire skills like problem solving, creativity and robust communication.
+OBJECTIVE: The objective is to help people working in groups acquire problem-solving, creativity, and strong communication skills.